r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 server and expert use.

-The "base" version of the toolchain tarball contains the compiler toolchain and libraries needed to build R itself, but it is enough for most CRAN packages as well.
+The "base" version of the toolchain tarball contains the compiler toolchain and libraries needed to build R itself, including the recommended packages, but it is enough for most CRAN packages as well.
 The "full" version contains libraries for almost all CRAN packages.

 The tarballs do not include Msys2.
 One instead needs to have a separate installation of the required build tools, typically a standalone